ak1796/BMC_Project/README.md

 > [!IMPORTANT]
 > **Pinpoint Accuracy Protocol**: Administrators should capture GPS coordinates at the physical deployment site to ensure field officers are routed to the exact side of the district, bypassing common address-string ambiguities.

-*Developed with focus on Municipal Productivity and Sustainable Urban Management.*